Wildlife Photography: Photographing Birds in Flight - Looking Glass Photo & Camera

-This fun and informative class runs in three parts, with two Saturday morning sessions in our classroom and a Sunday morning outdoor shoot: April 15th, 16th and 22nd.
+This fun and informative class runs in three parts, with two Saturday sessions in our classroom and a Sunday morning outdoor shoot: DATES TBD.
 See below for complete details.

 Successfully photographing birds in flight is one of the most joyful, gratifying, and challenging forms of action photography.
 During this fascinating 3-part workshop, longtime Looking Glass instructor Dave Strauss guides you through useful techniques, equipment selection, camera settings, light considerations and observation site selection -- the keys to capturing beautiful, accurately exposed, sharply focused images of flying birds, as well as other flying creatures like butterflies and dragonflies.